-Study region
+2.1 | Study region

-The study was conducted in southern Thailand (Fig. S2), where lowland landscapes are smallholder rubber dominated (farm sizes <1 ha to several ha), with smaller areas of oil palm, orchards, rice and forest.
+The study was conducted in southern Thailand (Figure S2), where lowland landscapes are smallholder rubber dominated (farm sizes <1 ha to several ha), with smaller areas of oil palm, orchards, rice and forest.
 The largest forest fragments were ~320 ha of karst hilltop forest and 400 ha of secondary forest; others were small (~4 ha) and degraded.
 Three protected forests cover mostly upland areas (100-1,350 m asl).
-Rain is frequent May-December, with a dry season January-March (Phommexay et al., 2011).
-Biodiversity data were collected March-June 2016, during unusually low rainfall and high temperatures linked to a strong El Niño-Southern Oscillation (Fig. S3).
+Rain is frequent May-December, with a dry season January-March (Phommexay, Satasook, Bates, Pearch, & Bumrungsri, 2011).
+Biodiversity data were collected March-June 2016, during unusually low rainfall and high temperatures linked to a strong El Niño-Southern Oscillation (Figure S3).

-Sampling plots
+2.2 | Sampling plots

 Biodiversity data were collected from 64 rubber 'plots' in Songkhla and Phattalung provinces.
-Plots were defined as even-aged units ≥1 ha (mean 1.92 ha, range 1.0-7.6 ha) at least 100x100 m in dimensions (measured using GPS and laser rangefinder), termed the 'biodiversity dataset'.
-Plots were categorised as monocultures (MO, n = 25) or agroforests (AF, n = 39).
+Plots were defined as even-aged units ≥1 ha (mean 1.92 ha, range 1.0-7.6 ha) at least 100 × 100 m in dimensions (measured using GPS and laser rangefinder), termed the 'biodiversity dataset'.
+Plots were categorized as monocultures (MO, n = 25) or agroforests (AF, n = 39).
 Plots were chosen by first locating an appropriately sized agroforestry plot with the help of local agroforestry groups, because agroforests are relatively rare in the landscape.
 Almost all agroforestry plots above the minimum size requirements were surveyed, and we then co-located monoculture plots in the vicinity of each agroforest.
-Clonal rubber trees were usually planted at 3 m intervals in rows 7 m apart in both systems (476 stems ha1, Phommexay et al., 2011).
-Agroforests contained cultivated non-rubber tree, shrub or herbaceous plants, or naturally-regenerated wild trees, mostly in the inter-row (mean 162 ± 207 SD stems ha1).
-Complexity ranged from one or two cultivated species (Fig. 1b), to multiple native tree species (Fig. 1d).
-Three monocultures contained non-rubber crops at densities too low to be considered agroforests (e.g. a single bamboo clump, 17 ± 51 stems ha1).
-Latitude of biodiversity dataset plots ranged from 6.641374 to 7.602200 °N (76 km north-south) and elevation from 35.0 to 137.1 m asl.
+Clonal rubber trees were usually planted at 3 m intervals in rows 7 m apart in both systems (476 stems per ha, Phommexay et al., 2011).
+Agroforests contained cultivated non-rubber tree, shrub or herbaceous plants, or naturally regenerated wild trees, mostly in the inter-row (mean 162 ± 207 SD stems per ha).
+Complexity ranged from one or two cultivated species (Figure 1b), to multiple native tree species (Figure 1d).
+Three monocultures contained non-rubber crops at densities too low to be considered agroforests (e.g. a single bamboo clump, 17 ± 51 stems per ha).
+Latitude of biodiversity dataset plots ranged from 6.641374 to 7.602200°N (76 km north-south) and elevation from 35.0 to 137.1 m a.s.l.